The Micro-Aggregated Profit Share

 In this paper, we show that the economy-wide profit share can be constructed by weighting individual profit rates using Domar weights (i.e., producer sales over GDP.)
 We refer to the profit share so constructed as the \textit{micro-aggregated profit share} and note that no modeling assumptions---only fundamental accounting principles---are needed to establish this result.
 This procedure for calculating the aggregate profit share brings micro data and macro analysis closer, potentially allowing researchers to leverage interesting features of micro-level datasets for gaining further insights.

 Since profits or profit rates are rarely observable---and even when they are, they reflect accounting- rather than economic profits---economic theory is often needed to compute economic measures of profits.
-Imposing minimal assumptions on producer behavior and technology, we provide a generic expression for a producer's profit rate---defined as profits over sales---in terms of its markup, markdowns, and returns to scale adjusted for fixed costs.
-Our formula is a generalization of standard formulas in the literature because it adjusts for fixed costs and relaxes the assumption of price-taking behavior in input markets.
-Apart from standard regularity conditions, our result only requires producers to be cost-minimizers and operate production technologies that are potentially heterogeneous and present arbitrary homogeneity degrees.
+Imposing minimal assumptions on producer behavior and technology, we provide a generic expression for a producer's profit rate---defined as profits over sales---in terms of monopoly and monopsony terms.
+Our formula is a generalization of standard formulas in the literature because it allows for explicit fixed costs and relaxes the assumption of price-taking behavior in factor markets.
+Apart from standard regularity conditions on production functions, our result only requires producers to minimize costs.

-The main theoretical contribution of this paper is to show that the profit share can be expressed in terms of three indicators of aggregate market power---the aggregate markup, an aggregate monopsony term, aggregate returns to scale---and a sufficient statistic for production networks that captures double marginalization.
-Our theorem, which can be applied at any desired level of aggregation, is useful for (i) assessing the quantitative relevance of different sources of market power; (ii) assessing the plausibility of micro-level estimates of markups, markdowns, and returns to scale; (iii) justifying the use of certain indicators of aggregate market power; and (iv) calibrating economic models with monopolistic and monopsonistic wedges.
+The main theoretical contribution of this paper is to show that the profit share can be expressed in terms of several indicators of aggregate market power---the aggregate markup and an aggregate monopsony term---and a sufficient statistic for production networks that captures double marginalization (i.e., how profits propagate from downstream sellers to upstream suppliers.)
+Our theorem, which can be applied at any desired level of aggregation, is useful for (i) understanding the determinants of the profit share; (ii) quantifying different sources of profits---that is, monopoly \textit{vis-à-vis} monopsony; (iii) assessing the plausibility of micro-level estimates of markups, markdowns, and returns to scale; (iv) using certain indicators of aggregate market power (e.g., the harmonic sales-weighted markup, sales-weighted markdowns, sales-weighted returns to scale); and (v) calibrating economic models with monopolistic and monopsonistic wedges.